carsonjones/jekyll-webpack-boilerplate/README.md

 - Experimenting with react (included) or other technologies
 - deploying to AWS, Netlify, or other static site hosting

+This example currently contains React, but this could be easily replaced with Vue, Preact, etc.

 ## Set up

 ### Requirements